FRIBDAQ/DDASToys/README.md

 # DDASToys documentation

 # Introduction
 This page contains source code documentation for DDASToys.
-This code is used to build shared plugin libraries which can then be used by the FRIBDAQ `EventEditor` program to fit recorded trace data.
-DDASToys is supported as part of FRIBDAQ releases 12.0 and later.
+This code is used to build shared plugin libraries which can then be used by the NSCLDAQ `EventEditor` program to fit recorded trace data.
+DDASToys is supported as part of NSCLDAQ releases 12.0 and later.
 The implemented classes and functions in DDASToys are documented with an eye toward guiding users looking to incorporate the fitting subroutines into their own code.

 Two companion programs for analyzing DDAS data with fits are provided as part of the DDASToys package.
 Trace data and their associated fits can be examined using the `traceview` program.
-Similar to the `ddasdumper`, the DDASToys `eeconverter` program converts FRIBDAQ event file data containing traces and fit information into ROOT format for downstream analysis.
+Similar to the `ddasdumper`, the DDASToys `eeconverter` program converts NSCLDAQ event file data containing traces and fit information into ROOT format for downstream analysis.
 A shared library for I/O in ROOT is provided.

 # Building DDASToys
-Clone the DDASToys repository using `git clone https://github.com/FRIBDAQ/DDASToys.git`.
+Clone the DDASToys repository using `git clone https://github.com/NSCLDAQ/DDASToys.git`.
 The main branch should be checked out by default.
 You can verify this using `git branch`.
 In general it is not advisable to build and install DDASToys from the main branch, you should instead pull down a tagged version of the repository.
 Some tags of note:
 * 4.0-001 : Version used at NERSC during Feb., 2024 FDSi experiment e21062.
 Frozen and not maintained.
 * 5.0-002 : Major version 5 (and newer) incorporate an external library to unpack raw DDAS data.
 The DDASFitHit and DDASRootFitHit classes inherit from DDASHit, and write their own extension data to the output ROOT file.
+* 5.1-000 : The final tag prior to incorporating the machine learning inference.
+This version of DDASToys also requires the user to point at the location of the UnifiedFormat library external to this project e.g., from the version of NSCLDAQ that you build against.
+The variable UFMT should point to the top-level installation directory of the unified format version you'd like to use (version 2.1 or later required).

-## Build Instructions for DDASToys 5.0-000 and Later
+## Build Instructions for DDASToys 5.1 and later
-- Setup the FRIBDAQ environment by sourcing the daqsetup.bash script from FRIBDAQ 12.0-008 or later.
+- Setup the NSCLDAQ environment by sourcing the daqsetup.bash script from NSCLDAQ 12.1-000 or later.
 This will define the environment variables `DAQLIB`, `DAQINC`, etc.
 - Ensure CMake 3.13 or later is installed.
 CMake 3.13+ is required to build the DDASFormat library.
 - Ensure Qt 5.11.3 or later is installed.
 Qt is required by the `traceview` GUI.
-- Configure the same CERN ROOT environment used to compile the FRIBDAQ version you are compiling the DDASToys code against.
-You can verify the ROOT version by examining the output of `ldd $DAQLIB/libddasrootformat.so | grep root` provided that the FRIBDAQ environment is set.
+- Configure the same CERN ROOT environment used to compile the NSCLDAQ version you are compiling the DDASToys code against.
+You can verify the ROOT version by examining the output of `ldd $DAQLIB/libddasrootformat.so | grep root` provided that the NSCLDAQ environment is set.
 Source the script /bin/thisroot.sh located under the top-level ROOT installation directory.
 In the FRIB buster container this is most likely /usr/opt/root/root-6.24.06/bin/thisroot.sh; in the FRIB bullseye container it is most likely /usr/opt/root/6.26.04/bin/thisroot.sh.

-Once the environment is correctly configured, navigate into the cloned repository directory and build DDASToys using `make PREFIX=/where/to/install/ddastoys`.
+Once the environment is correctly configured, navigate into the cloned repository directory and build DDASToys using `UFMT=/path/to/ufmt PREFIX=/where/to/install/ddastoys make`.
 If no `PREFIX` is specified, it will default to /user/\<yourname\>/ddastoys.
 This will:
 * Build and install the DDASFormat library libDDASFormat.so and DDAS format and unpacker headers at `$(PREFIX)/DDASFormat`,
 * Build the `libFitEditorAnalytic.so`, `libFitEditorTemplate.so`, `libDDASFitHitUnpacker.so` and `libDDASRootFit.so` libraries,
 * Build the `traceview` and `eeconverter` programs (note `traceview` is only built if Qt 5.11.3+ is found),
 * The full DDASToys documentation.
-Type `make install PREFIX=/where/to/install/ddastoys` to install the DDASToys software and documentation somewhere.
+Type `UFMT=/path/to/ufmt PREFIX=/where/to/install/ddastoys make install` to install the DDASToys software and documentation somewhere.
 Note that this install `PREFIX` also defaults to /user/\<yourname\>/ddastoys if not specified.
 The `PREFIX` for the format library and the DDASToys code can in principle be different but they are intended to be installed under the same directory tree.
+You can also build and install the project using a single command: `UFMT=/path/to/ufmt PREFIX=/where/to/install/ddastoys make all install`.

-## Build Instructions for DDASToys 4.0-001 and Earlier
+## Build Instructions for DDASToys 5.0
-- This tag is most likely only usable with FRIBDAQ 12.0 due to changes to the DDAS format library first implemented in 12.1.
-Setup the FRIBDAQ environment by sourcing the daqsetup.bash script from FRIBDAQ 12.0-005 or later.
+- Setup the NSCLDAQ environment by sourcing the daqsetup.bash script from NSCLDAQ 12.0-005 or later.
+This will define the environment variables `DAQLIB`, `DAQINC`, etc.
+- Ensure CMake 3.13 or later is installed.
+CMake 3.13+ is required to build the DDASFormat library.
 - Ensure Qt 5.11.3 or later is installed.
+Qt is required by the `traceview` GUI.
+- Configure the same CERN ROOT environment used to compile the NSCLDAQ version you are compiling the DDASToys code against.
+You can verify the ROOT version by examining the output of `ldd $DAQLIB/libddasrootformat.so | grep root` provided that the NSCLDAQ environment is set.
+Source the script /bin/thisroot.sh located under the top-level ROOT installation directory.
+In the FRIB buster container this is most likely /usr/opt/root/root-6.24.06/bin/thisroot.sh; in the FRIB bullseye container it is most likely /usr/opt/root/6.26.04/bin/thisroot.sh.

+Once the environment is correctly configured, navigate into the cloned repository directory and build DDASToys using `PREFIX=/where/to/install/ddastoys make`.
+If no `PREFIX` is specified, it will default to /user/\<yourname\>/ddastoys.
+This will:
+* Build and install the DDASFormat library libDDASFormat.so and DDAS format and unpacker headers at `$(PREFIX)/DDASFormat`,
+* Build the `libFitEditorAnalytic.so`, `libFitEditorTemplate.so`, `libDDASFitHitUnpacker.so` and `libDDASRootFit.so` libraries,
+* Build the `traceview` and `eeconverter` programs (note `traceview` is only built if Qt 5.11.3+ is found),
+* The full DDASToys documentation.
+Type `PREFIX=/where/to/install/ddastoys make install` to install the DDASToys software and documentation somewhere.
+Note that this install `PREFIX` also defaults to /user/\<yourname\>/ddastoys if not specified.
+The `PREFIX` for the format library and the DDASToys code can in principle be different but they are intended to be installed under the same directory tree.
+You can also build and install the project using a single command: `PREFIX=/where/to/install/ddastoys make all install`.

+## Build Instructions for DDASToys 4.0 and Earlier
+- This tag is most likely only usable with NSCLDAQ 12.0 due to changes to the DDAS format library first implemented in 12.1.
+Setup the NSCLDAQ environment by sourcing the daqsetup.bash script from NSCLDAQ 12.0-005 or later.
+- Ensure Qt 5.11.3 or later is installed.
-- Configure the same CERN ROOT environment used to compile the FRIBDAQ version you are compiling the DDASToys code against.
+- Configure the same CERN ROOT environment used to compile the NSCLDAQ version you are compiling the DDASToys code against.

 Once the environment is correctly configured, navigate into the cloned repository directory and build DDASToys using `make`.
 This will create the following:
 * The `libFitEditorAnalytic.so`, `libFitEditorTemplate.so`, `libDDASFitHitUnpacker.so` and `libDDASRootFit.so` libraries,
 * The `traceview` and `eeconverter` programs
 * The full DDASToys documentation.
-Type `make install PREFIX=/where/to/install/ddastoys` to install the DDASToys software and documentation at a directory of your choosing.
+Type `PREFIX=/where/to/install/ddastoys make install` to install the DDASToys software and documentation at a directory of your choosing.

 # DDASToys Overview